-Pathophysiology is the cascade of changes caused in a person by a disease, in this instance, congestive heart failure.
+Pathophysiology is the cascade of changes caused in a person by a disease process, in this instance, congestive heart failure.
 Heart failure commonly begins with an insult to the cardiac tissue such as occurs in an ischemic heart attack where blood flow to the heart muscle itself is blocked or drastically reduced.
 Heart cells (myocytes) die as a result of necrosis from this traumatic insult.
-The body's first response is to highly activate the renin-angiotensin system (RAS) and the sympathetic nervous system in an effort to compensate for functional losses due to tissue death.
-Up to this point, systems are functioning well, an orderly transient emergency boost during a time of high demands on affected and supportive tissues.
-The dysfunction begins when these emergency systems fail to disengage and become hyperactivated creating a cascade of ill-considered neurohormonal changes.
+The body's first response is to highly activate the renin-angiotensin-aldosterone system (RAAS) and the sympathetic nervous system in an effort to compensate for functional losses due to tissue death.2 Up to this point, systems are functioning well, an orderly transient emergency boost during a time of high demand on affected and supportive tissues.
+The dysfunction begins when these emergency systems fail to disengage and become hyper-activated creating a cascade of ill-considered neurohormonal changes.

-In consequence, heart failure is not just a problem with blood flow.
-It is a complex disease process and includes cascades of effects which occur even at a genetic level.
+Heart failure is not just a problem with blood flow.
+It is a complex disease process and includes a cascade of effects which occur even at a genetic level.

 In the hemodynamic model of heart failure which provides the standard of care and treatment, there are many causes of congestion and myocardial failure.
-However, once the heart is damaged for any reason, the same series of events almost always takes place.
+Once the heart is damaged for any reason, the same series of events almost always takes place.

-When the heart muscle is damaged cardiac output decreases which stimulates the nervous system to compensate.
+When the heart muscle is damaged, cardiac output decreases which stimulates the nervous system to compensate.
 When blood flow through the kidneys is decreased, the juxtaglomerular cells in the kidneys secrete renin into the blood.
-In addition, sympathetic nerve signals directly to the juxtaglomerular cells can also cause these cells to release renin whenever the sympathetic nervous system becomes activated.
+In addition, sympathetic nerves signal directly to the juxtaglomerular cells causing these cells to release renin, whenever the sympathetic nervous system becomes activated.
 Renin itself via a complex chemical reaction releases a decapeptide called angiotensin I. Within a few seconds after the formation of angiotensin I, it is converted into angiotensin II almost entirely in the small vessels of the lungs.

-Angiotensin II is a very strong vasoconstrictor of both the arterioles and to a lesser extent of the veins.
+Angiotensin II is a very strong vasoconstrictor of the arterioles and to a lesser extent the veins.
 Constriction of the arterioles increases the peripheral resistance and thereby raises the arterial pressure back towards normal which elevates the arterial blood pressure.
-Angiotensin II also has a direct effect on the kidneys to cause decreased excretion of both salt and water.
+Angiotensin II has a direct effect on the kidneys to cause decreased excretion of both salt and water.
 Angiotensin II also stimulates the secretion of aldosterone by the adrenal cortex which acts on the kidneys to cause decreased excretion of both salt and water.
-Both of these effects tend to elevate the blood volume thus increasing the arterial blood pressure (Cohn, 2007).
+Both of these effects tend to elevate the blood volume thus increasing the arterial blood pressure.2

-Any number of things can cause the heart to structurally weaken, and this leads to the steps that compose the standard concept of CHF pathophysiology.
-The neurohormonal concept takes up where the standard concept leaves off.
-In this concept, emphasis is placed on the hyperactivity of chemical messengers called neurohormones, which are busy wreaking havoc on the cellular structure of the weakened heart (Cohn, 2007).
+Any number of things can cause the heart to weaken structurally, and this leads to the steps that compose the standard concept of CHF pathophysiology.
+The neurohormonal concept of heart failure takes up where the standard concept leaves off.
+In this concept, emphasis is placed on the hyperactivity of chemical messengers called neurohormones, which are busy wreaking havoc on the cellular structure of the weakened heart.2

-The body tells the heart what to do by way of chemical messengers called neurohormones.
+One mechanism by which the body tells the heart what to do is by way of chemical messengers called neurohormones.
 These neurohormones travel through the bloodstream until they find a receptor they are attracted to.
 These receptors are located on the walls of cells, including heart cells.
 When a neurohormone finds a receptor it matches, it attaches to it.
 Each type of neurohormone has receptors designed just for it.
 When a neurohormone connects with a receptor, it has an effect on the cell.
-When too many of these neurohormones are active, it can dramatically change the function of the heart.
+When too many of these neurohormones are active, it can dramatically change the function of the heart.3

 The heart cell activity caused by these hyperactive neurohormones makes blood vessels narrower, increasing pressure.
-This places extra strain on the heart by 1) speeding it up too much; 2) reducing proper functioning of the cells lining the blood vessels; and 3) telling the body to retain sodium instead of filtering it out by the kidneys.
+This places extra strain on the heart by 1) speeding it up too much; 2) reducing proper functioning of the cells lining the blood vessels, and 3) telling the body to retain sodium instead of filtering it out by the kidneys.
 All of these changes combine to result in edema.
-One particular neurohormone produced when the heart is weak, norepinephrine, is in itself directly toxic to heart cells (Cohn, 2007).
+One particular neurohormone produced when the heart is weak, norepinephrine, is in itself directly toxic to heart cells.

 Remodeling is a part of the neurohormonal saga in congestive heart failure.
-Remodeling in general is the process by which the body changes the shape and/or function of an organ or bodily structure.
+While the classic heart failure model also incorporates the process of remodeling as a sequela of tissue traumatization, the neurohormonal model helps put in place foundational effects throughout the body which contribute to the structural changes.
+Remodeling, in general, is the process by which the body changes the shape and/or function of an organ or bodily structure.
 In heart failure a structural change occurs in the shape of the left ventricle from triggers that the cells receive from the neurohormones.
 These structural changes result in the ventricular chamber becoming rounder and larger.
 Remodeling has direct effects on heart rhythm (electrical conduction) and on pumping strength.
-Most of us think of large muscles as making us stronger, like a body builder; but, the heart does not work that way.
+Most of us think of large muscles as making us stronger, like a bodybuilder; however, the heart does not work that way.
 In the enlarged heart, many things change, including changes in the chemicals produced by the body.

 That brings us back to the subject of neurohormones.
 These chemical messengers cause the release of even more messengers through a process called gene expression.
-The most common expression is atrial natriuretic peptide (ANP).
-An elevated concentration of neurohormones such as ANP in the heart during CHF worsens the heart failure.
+The most common expression is an atrial natriuretic peptide (ANP).3 An elevated concentration of neurohormones such as ANP in the heart during CHF worsens the heart failure.
 ANP’s main function is to cause the body to eliminate salt through the kidneys.
 It is one of the body's natural diuretics.
-Under normal conditions cells in the atria make a trace amount of ANP.
+Under normal conditions cells in the atrium of the heart make a trace amount of ANP.
 In heart failure, however, cells in the ventricles also begin to make ANP.
 This surplus of natural diuretic production is normal in unborn children, but not in adults.
-(Cohn, August 3, 2007).

 The neurohormone called angiotensin II is a vasoconstrictor in the cardiovascular system.
 Its namesake, angiotensin I, is floating around inside all of us, healthy or otherwise.
 Angiotensin I is converted into angiotensin II by a substance in the lungs called Angiotensin Converting Enzyme (ACE).
 ACE is the enzyme that is blocked with ACE inhibitors.
 By blocking it, angiotensin I is prevented from converting into angiotensin II.
 A reduction in the amount of circulating angiotensin II decreases vasoconstriction which lessens the workload on the heart.

-Another group of substances that worsen heart failure are inflammatory cytokines.
+Another group of substances that worsen heart failure is inflammatory cytokines.
 The best known is tumor necrosis factor – alpha (TNF-alpha).
 These cytokines weaken the heart's pumping action.
 TNF-alpha may be what causes the wasting, or cachexia seen in those individuals with some types of cancer that is also observed in some heart failure patients.
-A high level of TNF-alpha can be tested for and usually indicates a poor prognosis (Cohn, 2007).
+A high level of TNF-alpha can be tested for and usually indicates a poor prognosis.4

 Nitric Oxide (NO), also known as laughing gas, is made in minute traces within the body from L-arginine by an enzyme called nitric oxide synthetase (NOS).
 Nitric oxide causes blood vessels to relax and dilate which increases blood flow and lowers blood pressure.
 The cells lining our blood vessels contain a type of NOS.
 The presence of heart failure alters normal levels of this helpful enzyme and many other essential components of our blood, such as Endothelin.